Q&A on Nordsøfonden's finances

 What are the benefits of active state participation?

-Can the Danish state sell Nordsøfonden?
+Can the Danish state discontinue Nordsøfonden?

 State participation is a precondition in the licenses, and Nordsøfonden is not empowered to make decisions about its own participation.